Blodir/SLUDGEMENT/README.md

 ## Rules

-- The competition will use [the official SEUL rules](http://seul.fi/esports/pelisaannot/turnaussaannot-starcraft-ii/#english-version) for appicable parts
+- The competition will use [the official SEUL rules](http://seul.fi/esports/pelisaannot/turnaussaannot-starcraft-ii/#english-version) for applicable parts
-- Howver, since there are no human players or real time gameplay involved, and because bot may be quite deterministic in their nature:
+- However, since there are no human players or real time gameplay involved, and because bots may be quite deterministic in their nature:
   * The "3.
 Other rules" section is not used
     + Bots should properly resign instead of just disconnecting
   * The "7.
 Fair play" forbids insulting others.
 However, we not only allow, but encourage you to mock the opposing bot using the in-game chat